aws-samples/amazon-rekognition-custom-labels-demo/README.md

 3. You should see a screen titled "*Create Stack*" at the "*Specify template*" step.
 The fields specifying the CloudFormation template are pre-populated.
 Click the **Next** button at the bottom of the page.
 4. On the "*Specify stack details*" screen you may customize the following parameters of the CloudFormation stack:
    * **Stack Name:** (Default: *CustomLabelsDemo*) This is the name that is used to refer to this stack in CloudFormation once deployed.
 The value must be 15 characters or less.
+   * **AdminEmail:** This is the e-mail address used to create the Admin User in the Cognito User Pool.
    * **ResourcePrefix:** (Default: *RekogCustomLabelsDemo*) AWS Resources are named based on the value of this parameter.
 You must customise this if you are launching more than one instance of the stack within the same account.
    * **CreateCloudFrontDistribution**  (Default: *true*) Creates a CloudFront distribution for accessing the web interface of the demo.
 This must be enabled if S3 Block Public Access is enabled at an account level. **Note:** Creating a CloudFront distribution may significantly increase the deploy time (from approximately 5 minutes to over 30 minutes).